epam/badgerdoc/annotation/README.md

 * If you are using Windows, run makefile command `make test-windows`
 * To run tests inside docker container, check paragraph **Hot reload in docker-compose**

-5) To run app locally without building Docker image use `uvicorn app.main:app --host 127.0.0.1 --port 8080`
+5) To run app locally without building Docker image use `uvicorn annotation.main:app --host 127.0.0.1 --port 8080`

 6) Project may need some dependencies from artifactory base image specified in Dockerfile.